ianaz/verification/README.md

 #### Vue context
 The verification tool is a Vue instance mounting to an HTML element with the id `#certifaction-verification`.
-To use it in your application, import it as an ES6 module
+To use it in your application, import it as an ES6 module and use it as a component.

-    import '@blockfactory-ag/verification'
+    import Verification from '@blockfactory-ag/verification/src/Verification'

 #### Script
 Build the tool and integrate it using a script tag just before the closing ``<body>`` tag of your HTML page.